 Workers' Memorial Day is held on 28 April every year, all over the world workers and their representatives conduct events, demonstrations, vigils and a whole host of other activities to mark the day.

 The day is also intended to serve as a rallying cry to “remember the dead, but fight for the living”.

 The TUC coordinates activities across the country, publishing a comprehensive listing of events and suggestions.
 A listing of the global activities is available from the Hazards website.

-See our list of 2015 WMD activities to find out what's happening in your area.
-If you are organising an event for Workers Memorial Day and would like it displayed on these pages, then please email through the details to email@example.com.
+See our list of 2016 WMD activities to find out what's happening in your area.
+If you are organising an event for Workers Memorial Day and would like it displayed on these pages, then please email through the details to [email protected].